 To see broken dishes or break dishes in your dream signify feelings of poverty, lack, and inadequacy.
 You may feel that you are not meeting the expectations of others.

-http://dreammoods.com/cgibin/dreamdictionarysearch.pl?method=exact&header=dreamsymbol&search=WASHING
+http://dreammoods.com/cgibin/dreamdictionarysearch.pl?method=exact&header=dreamsymbol&search=WASHING .

 Cloth To see cloth in your dream represents components and various pieces that composes your life.
 Consider the color for additional significance.
 It may hint of your outlook and how things are going in your life.